ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

-#### 17. What is the difference between declaring a function in below format?
+## Question 17.
+What is the difference between declaring a function in below format?

 ```javascript
 var foo = function() {